 Surveys the development of African Americans in the United States from their African background to the present.
 Covers medieval and early modern societies in West and Central Africa; the transatlantic slave trade; the evolution of slavery from the colonial period through the Civil War; free blacks; Reconstruction; migration; civil rights; and black nationalism.
 Considers gender relations throughout the entire period and emphasizes how an historical perspective helps to inform discussions of contemporary issues.

 HIST 1150.
 East Asian Studies.
 4 Hours.

 Seeks to provide an understanding of the constituent characteristics that originally linked East Asia as a region and the nature of the transformations that have occurred in the region over the last two thousand years.
 Concentrates on China and Japan, and addresses Korea and Vietnam where possible.
 Also seeks to provide students with effective interdisciplinary analytical skills as well as historical, ethical, cultural diversity, and aesthetic perspectives.
-Cross-listed with ASNS 1150.
+ASNS 1150 and HIST 1150 are cross-listed.

 HIST 1170.
 Europe: Empires, Revolutions, Wars, and Their Aftermath.
 4 Hours.